Sylvia-W-Mwangi/Phase_4_project_G8/README.md

 # **Twitter Sentiment Analysis Project**

 **This project focuses on analyzing public sentiment towards brands and products on Twitter using Natural Language Processing (NLP) techniques.** The goal is to classify tweets into positive, negative, or neutral sentiment categories, provide comparative insights between major brands like Apple and Google, and offer actionable recommendations for customer satisfaction.
-The Cross-Industry Standard Process for Data Mining (CRISP-DM) guided to project approach.
+The Cross-Industry Standard Process for Data Mining (CRISP-DM) guides to project approach.

 ## Table of Contents
 * [1.
 Business Understanding](#1-business-understanding)